-Flood Insurance Rate Map (FIRM) means the official map of a community on which FEMA has delineated both the areas of special flood hazard and the risk premium zones applicable to the community.
+FLOOD INSURANCE RATE MAP (FIRM) means the official map of a community on which FEMA has delineated both the areas of special flood hazard and the risk premium zones applicable to the community.

-Federal Emergency Management Agency (FEMA) administers the National Flood Insurance Program.
+FEDERAL EMERGENCY MANAGEMENT AGENCY (FEMA) administers the National Flood Insurance Program.
 FEMA provides a nationwide flood hazard area mapping study program for communities as well as regulatory standards for development in the flood hazard areas.

-Flood Insurance Study (FIS) means an examination, evaluation, and determination of flood hazards, and, if appropriate, corresponding water surface elevations, or an examination, evaluation and determination of flood-related erosion hazards.
+FLOOD INSURANCE STUDY (FIS) means an examination, evaluation, and determination of flood hazards, and, if appropriate, corresponding water surface elevations, or an examination, evaluation and determination of flood-related erosion hazards.

-Floodway means the channel of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation.
+FLOODWAY.
+The channel of the river, creek or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than a designated height.
+[Base Code, Chapter 2, Section 202]